jrkruser/COVID_comorbidities/README.md

 - Consider further exploration into mental health conditions and their role in COVID-19 outcomes.
 - Explore potential confounding factors like socioeconomic status and other health disparities.

-## Contributing
-This project is a work in progress.
-Contributions are welcome, whether through additional analysis, improvements in code, or new visualizations.
-Feel free to submit issues or pull requests!